 10. Create a small file system

 The key word here is SMALL.
 After consulting with your accountant or attorney about what paperwork you need to keep, you should be able to create a small filing system to keep things organized.
 This does not have to be very big, you only need the essentials that have been communicated to you.
-Your small filing system may include paperwork for your automobile, your home, insurance, business, taxes and receipts.
+Your small filing system may include paperwork for your automobile, your home, insurance, business, taxes, and receipts.
 Consider keeping important papers (living will, life insurance, passports, social security cards) in a secure (locked) space.

 11. Create something out of those greeting cards

 Whether it’s a thank you card, birthday card or love note – stop letting those greeting cards pile up.
 Some may have sentimental value, but a majority of the ones I receive end up recycled.
 Here are several DIY projects using old greeting cards from Pinterest:)

 If you are not a crafty person and don’t feel comfortable tossing them, try displaying the most sentimental ones on a memory board, bulletin board or picture frame in your home.